angular/material/README.md

 - [Coding Guidelines](docs/guides/CODING.md)
 - [CHANGELOG](CHANGELOG.md)

+> Please do **not** ask general questions in an issue.
+Issues are only to report bugs, request enhancements, or request new features.
+For general questions and discussions, use the [Angular Material Forum](https://groups.google.com/forum/#!forum/ngmaterial).

 It is important to note that for each release, the [ChangeLog](CHANGELOG.md) is a resource that will itemize all

 - Bug Fixes,